 - Keyword Stuffing – Do not load pages with irrelevant and spammy keywords.
 All your text should read naturally and undue word/phrase repetition should be avoided.

 - Location Keywords – Including location-specific keywords in your content can let search engines know you are especially interested in traffic from a specific area.
 Including place names and similar terms also provides a textual basis for integrating rich snippets, which add even more ranking potential when users are looking for a provider in the area you are targeting.
 This being said, keep your location keywords natural!

 - Use Synonyms When Targeting a Keyword – Not only should you target a specific keyword; you should also be using common synonyms or related terms.
 This ensures that slight word choice differences do not inadvertently influence organic rankings.

 - Content Planning – You should have an explicit plan for content development that meets the needs of your consumer.
 Providing useful content is the most surefire way to drive high conversion, organic traffic.

-- Heading Tags (H1, H2, H3, H4, H5, and H6) – Headings are used by Google and other search engines as context for searches.
-We recommend having one H1 per page, however, HTML5 allows to use more than one.
+- Heading Tags (H1, H2, H3, H4, H5, and H6) – Headings are used by Google and other search engines as a context for searches.
+We recommend having one H1 per page, however, HTML5 allows us to use more than one.
 It is a good idea to have keyword reach headings, only if they are natural!
 If you are interested in learning more about how to effectively use heading tags, please read our article about 4 Killer Headline Types and Strategies to Boost Your Content Marketing.

 - Heading Tags’ length – While there is no hard rule regarding character count for headings, you should keep them as short as possible.
 Long heading dilute keyword impact on ranking, so keeping it as brief and informative as possible is important.